jokergoo/circlize/README.md

 Theoretically, you are able to draw most kinds of circos figures by the above functions.

+For specific use in genomics, a function which draws the ideogram and initializes sectors for chromosomes is supported:
+- `circos.initializeWithIdeogram`

 For how to create or arrange the circos layout, see `example/galary.R`

 Several interesting figures can be found in `example/`

-For specific use in genomics, a function called `circos.initializeWithIdeogram` which draws the ideogram and initializes sectors for chromosomes will be added.

 More tests and documents will be added, as well as a vignette.

 ## the Perl module